Saint-Saëns, Camille

 French composer, pianist, organist, conductor, music writer and public figure, teacher.

 A man of indefatigable energy, Saint-Saëns, however, was not only playing the organ and composing music.
 He performed as a pianist and conductor, edited and published works the old masters’ compositions, wrote theoretical works, became one of the founders and teachers of the National Music Society.
-In the 70’s his compositions appear appeared one after another.
+In the 70’s his compositions appeared one after another.
 His contemporaries met them with enthusiasm.
-Among them are The symphonic poems “Omphale's Spinning Wheel” and “Dance of Death”, the operas “The Yellow Princess”, “The Silver Bell”, and “Samson and Delilah”, one of the pinnacles of the composer's work.
+Among them are the symphonic poems “Omphale's Spinning Wheel” and “Dance of Death”, the operas “The Yellow Princess”, “The Silver Bell”, and “Samson and Delilah”, one of the pinnacles of the composer's work.

 Quitting his work in the cathedrals, Saint-Saëns devoted himself entirely to composition.
 However, he traveled a lot around the world.
 The famous musician was elected a member of the Institute of France (1881), an honorary doctor of the University of Cambridge (1893), an honorary member of the St. Petersburg branch of Russian Musical Society (1909).
-Saint-Saëns had repeatedly visited Russia, where his art was always warmly welcomed.
-He was friendly with Anton Rubinstein and César Cui, vividly interested in the music by Mikhail Glinka, Piotr Tchaikovsky, composers - members of The Five mighty.
+Saint-Saëns repeatedly visited Russia, where his art was always warmly welcomed.
+He was friendly with Anton Rubinstein and César Cui, vividly interested in the music by Mikhail Glinka, Piotr Tchaikovsky, composers, the members of The Five mighty.
 Saint-Saëns brought from Russia to France the piano score of “Boris Godunov” by Modest Mussorgsky.

-Until the end of his life, Saint-Saëns lived a full-blooded creative life – he composed, performed concerts and traveled, recorded his playing.
+Until the end of his life, Saint-Saëns lived a full-blooded creative life – he composed, performed concerts and traveled, recorded playing.
 The last concerts of the 85-year-old musician were in August 1921, shortly before his death.
 Throughout his career, the composer worked especially fruitfully in the instrumental genre, giving the first place to virtuoso concert works.
-The compositions of Saint-Saëns, such as Introduction and Rondo Capriccioso for violin and orchestra, The Third Violin Concert (dedicated to the famous violinist Pablo de Sarasate) and Concert for cello, gained wide popularity.
-These and other works (Symphony with Organ, symphonic poems, 5 piano concerts) nominated Saint-Saëns as one of the major French composers.
-He created 12 operas, of which the most popular was Samson and Delilah, written in the biblical plot.
+The compositions of Saint-Saëns, such as 'Introduction' and 'Rondo Capriccioso' for violin and orchestra, 'The Third Violin Concert' (dedicated to the famous violinist Pablo de Sarasate) and 'Concert for cello', gained wide popularity.
+These and other works ('Symphony with Organ', symphonic poems, 5 piano concerts) nominated Saint-Saëns as one of the major French composers.
+He created 12 operas, of which the most popular was 'Samson and Delilah', written on the biblical plot.
 For the first time it was performed in Weimar and was conducted by Ferencz Liszt (1877).
-The music of the opera captivates with the breadth of melodic breathing, the charm of musical characteristics of the central character - Delilah.
-According to Nikolay Rimsky-Korsakov, this composition is "the ideal of the opera form".
-The art of Saint-Saëns is characterized by the images of bright lyrics, contemplation, but in addition, noble pathetic and moods of joy.
+The music of the opera captivates with the breadth of melodic breathing, the charm of musical characteristics of the central character – Delilah.
+According to Nikolay Rimsky-Korsakov, this composition was "the ideal of the opera form".
+The art of Saint-Saëns is characterized by the images of bright lyrics, contemplation, and noble pathetic and moods of joy.
 The intellectual, logical principle often in his music prevails over the emotional.
 The composer widely used the intonations of folklore and genre art in his compositions.
-Song-recitation melos, flexible rhythm, grace and variety of textures, clarity of orchestral color, a synthesis of classical and poetic and romantic principles of shaping - all these features are reflected in the best works of Saint-Saëns , who entered one of the brightest pages in the history of world musical culture.
+Song-recitation melos, flexible rhythm, grace and variety of textures, clarity of orchestral color, a synthesis of classical, poetic and romantic principles of formation – all these features are reflected in the best works of Saint-Saëns, who entered one of the brightest pages in the history of world musical culture.